Tuesday 30th April

-- Flights to Nur-Sultan (airport code TSE) arrive from many international destinations – let us know which flight you will be on, and we will arrange your pick-up and transfer to the hotel.
+- Flights to Astana (airport code NQZ) arrive from many international destinations – let us know which flight you will be on, and we will arrange your pick-up and transfer to the hotel.
 Arriving even earlier is, of course, fine and can be accommodated.

 - Today we start the tour with a group dinner of some excellent local food, coordination and briefing session, before the adventure ahead!

-- Nur-Sultan is a new city famed for its unique approach to architecture; in that, it mixes a wide range of different styles and forms.
+- Astana is a new city rightly famed for its unique approach to architecture; it piles together with a wide range of different styles and forms.
 The result is either a glimpse at the future of post-modern cities or a horrifying un-curated mish-mash of clashing buildings.
+Our tour today will include, but not be limited to, the sites listed below...

-- Palace of Peace and Reconciliation – this giant glass Pyramid designed by the eminent architect Norman Foster, was constructed with the vague but noble aim of reconciling the world's faiths and ideologies and bringing an end to violence.
+- Palace of Peace and Reconciliation – glass Pyramid from the eminent architect Norman Foster with the vague but noble aim of reconciling the world’s faiths and ideologies and bringing an end to violence.
 Even if this goal remains elusive, it is a stunning building and worth exploring!

 - Hazret Sultan Mosque – the biggest in Kazakhstan (and second in the region only to the monstrous Gypjak Mosque in Turkmenistan).
 Classically Islamic in style and Kazakh in décor, this impressive building can house up to 5000 worshippers at once.